 However, there’s an opposite opinion regarding anonymity from Kate C. Lowenhar-Fisher, the leading attorney from Dickinson Wright PLLC who specializes in issues with iGaming, betting, etc.

 I think one of the most challenging issues is the anonymity or quasi-anonymity associated with the use of blockchain/crypto-currency.
 Gaming companies who operate in the regulated (legal) gambling space must adhere to strict KYC, Bank Secrecy Act and geolocation requirements.
 The licensed gaming operators must know from whom they are taking bets, where their patrons are located, and that legitimate sources of funds were used for the wagering transactions.
 Currently, cryptocurrencies make meeting those obligations difficult, if not impossible.

-Blockchain Increases Responsible Gambling
+Does Blockchain Increase Responsible Gambling and Provable Fairness?